LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 20)

+- converting backend/lib.fr to something you can #use instead of #import_std.
+  - not needing to import it at top level scope for every graphics program is a big win
+  - i don't love that now every file in the library has to import the library into itself, but it's not any worse than when most languages do where you put what module a file is a part of at the top, i just don't have a unique syntax for it.
+  - once again reminded that i really really need to replace the order dependent explicit generic instantiations thing. it's so tedious any time you change anything. sucks so much.

 ## (Jun 19)

 - get a bit more serious about not leaking memory. it doesn't matter when you just run the compiler once